tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/06-Stu_Blockchain_Sentiment/README.md

 How does the sentiment of the title and the text differ in news articles?

 To answer this question, in this section you will create a bar chart contrasting the normalized sentiment for the title and the text of each news article.
-Use the build-in `plot()` method of the Pandas DataFrame to create a bar chart like the one bellow.
+Use the build-in `plot()` method of the Pandas DataFrame to create a bar chart like the one below.
 Be aware that your chart might differ from this one, since it is made from a different news DataFrame.

 ![Sample bar chart of news title and text sentiments](Images/blockchain_feelings_bar_chart.png)

-Finally, get the descriptive statistics from the English news DataFrame and discuss the analysis results with your partners.
+Finally, get the descriptive statistics from the English news DataFrame, and discuss the analysis results with your partners.

 ### Hints